microchipgnu/react-360-news/README.md

 # vr-news
-React360 app for watching news the immersive way.
+React360 app for reading the news the immersive way.

 ## Concept